 Phase 4: Phased Rollout

 Don't switch everything at once.
 Roll out by accessory type over 3–6 months.
 Start with the highest-volume, lowest-risk items.
 Build confidence before expanding to more complex accessories like SpO2 sensors and IBP transducers.
+Establish a replacement schedule based on the compatible manufacturer's lifespan data.

 Frequently Asked Questions